finity69x2/Home-Assistant/www/lovelace/readme.md

-This card has been moved to:
+The fan-control-entity-row component has been moved to:

 https://github.com/finity69x2/fan-control-entity-row